 Take up Italian and you will open up excellent career opportunities in many areas of business and society.
 Italian is an exciting language to study - you will have the option to spend a year studying in Italy, one of the world's most beautiful and fascinating countries.
-At UCD, you will be immersed in Italian culture, from Dante to contemporary Italian writers.
+At UCD, you will be immersed in Italian culture, from cinema to history of the language to contemporary Italian writers.

-Italian accepts both beginners and nonbeginners.
+Italian accepts both beginners and non-beginners.
 Indeed, most of our students are beginners.
 So, if you are thinking of stretching yourself with a new language you will be in good company!
 We strongly encourage our students to spend a year abroad as part of their degree.
 Studying abroad is a valuable experience, which enables you to perfect your language skills and immerse yourself in a different culture.
 Alternatively, if you wish to study more than one language, with a year abroad, consider DN541 Modern Languages.